pruizf/disco/README.md

 Lines were annotated for enjambment using the [ANJA tool](https://sites.google.com/site/spanishenjambment/) (Ruiz-Fabo et al., 2017).
 The tool detects lines where enjambment occurs and assigns an enjambment type based on a typology inspired by Quilis (1964) and Spang (1983), see [here](https://sites.google.com/site/spanishenjambment/enjambment-types) for details.

 The tool’s performance at detecting lines with enjambment is above 0.8 F1.
-That indicates the extent to which we can be confident that, if a line bears an *@enjamb* attribute, it is part of an enjambment.
+That indicates the extent to which we can be confident that, if a line bears an *@enjamb* attribute, the line is part of an enjambment.

-Regarding how confident we can be on the correctness of the type of enjambment assigned by the tool, the tool's efficacy at classifying enjambment types varies depending on the period and type itself.
+Regarding how confident we can be on the correctness of the type of enjambment assigned by the tool, the tool's efficacy at classifying enjambment types varies depending on the period and the type itself.
 A *@cert* attribute specifies the expected certitude for each enjambment type annotated.

 Details about the conventions used to represent enjambment types and the criteria used to choose *@cert* attribute values are given [here](https://sites.google.com/site/spanishenjambment/tei-certitude-values) at the ANJA tool's site.